okcomputer11/okcomputer11/README.md

 </div>
     <h4 align="center">Data Analyst (specialized in Python) from Argentina 🇦🇷 living in Germany 🇩🇪 </h4>
 <div align="left">

 ## About me

-- 🌱 Currently deepening in Data Science
-- :desktop_computer: I started programming 30 years ago and have knowledge in Python, C++, Java, Cobol, Delphi, Visual Basic, Pascal
+- I started programming 30 years ago.
+I am also a composer of classical music and a lover of analog and digital synthesizers.
+- I specialized in Python and my focus is on Data Science.
+I have a qualification (Weiterbildung) as Data Analyst.
-- :neckbeard: I have taught programming for more than 20 years</h3>
+- I have taught programming for more than 20 years

+## Skills

+- 🌱 Data Science & Data Analytics Frameworks
+- :desktop_computer:  Python
+- :neckbeard: varying degrees of knowledge and experience in C++, Java, Cobol, Delphi, Visual Basic, Pascal

 ## Projects